austiiiine/Mothers-Day-Card/README.md

 This interactive card is a single-page web project that lets users:
 - Engage with a "little character" by clicking themed buttons (e.g., feed, play, care)
 - Watch the character grow through a sequence of images
-- Receive a final message with a Mother's Day card or choose to play again
+- Receive a final message with a letter

 ## 🎨 Customization Highlights

+- Self-drawn illustrations and icons
 - Color theme changed to spring-like green/yellow palette
-- Font replaced with Boutique Bitmap for supporting Traditional Chinese
+- Font replaced with Boutique Bitmap to support Traditional Chinese
+- Progress bar added to enhance interactive experience
 - Button interactions redesigned with gradient hover animations
 - Final state adds reset functionality and a hidden card reveal option